microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingSimpleLighting/readme.md

 * The *miss* shader simply stores a background color.

 ##### Shader accessed resources
-The shaders access all the input data from the constant buffers and buffer resources.
+The shaders access all the input data from constant buffers and buffer resources.
 There are two constant buffers:
 * CubeConstantBuffer contains cube's color - passed in via a shader record for the shader.
 * SceneConstantBuffer stores scene wide camera and light parameters - made available via a global root signature.

 Triangle normals are accessed from index and vertex buffers that are explicitly passed in as buffer resources to the closest hit shader.
 First, three hit triangle's vertex indices are loaded from a 16bit index buffer.
-Then, the indices are used to index into the vertex buffer and load triangle normals that are stored for each vertex.
+Then, the indices are used to index into the vertex buffer and load a triangle normal that is duplicatively stored for each triangle's vertex.

 ## Usage
 The sample starts with Fallback Layer implementation being used by default.
 The Fallback Layer will use raytracing driver if available, otherwise it will default to the compute fallback.
 This default behavior can be overriden via UI controls or input arguments.